American and British Voters Share Deep Roots. In 2024, They Distrust Their Own Leaders, Too

 Nearly three-quarters of American adults blame the news media for dividing the nation, according to a 2023 poll by AP-NORC.
 Families and friends have learned to avoid discussing politics around Thanksgiving tables and other gatherings.
 In many places, even celebrations of the Fourth of July — a national holiday when Americans mark the 1776 ratification of the Declaration of Independence from Britain — fall under this practice of restraint.

-In Racine, Wis., Rebecca Eisel, 48, wondered how the vast United States, home of 262 million eligible voters and the world’s biggest economy, faces a rematch that few Americans wanted.
+In Racine, Wisconsin, Rebecca Eisel, 48, wondered how the vast United States, home of 262 million eligible voters and the world’s biggest economy, faces a rematch that few Americans wanted.

-“How did our democratic process result in something that the majority of the population doesn’t like?”
-Eisel, 48, said over a sandwich at the Maple Table restaurant.
+“How did our democratic process result in something that the majority of the population doesn’t like?” said Eisel, 48.

 The last time Kathleen Barker, 64, was excited about a candidate, it was Ronald Reagan, who went on to serve two terms in the 1980s and exited office by referring to the country as a “shining city on a hill.”